Student Senate FAQs

 What does Student Senate do?

 The Student Senate represents the student body.
 With this in mind, the Student Senate seeks to ensure that all members of the University community remain responsive to student needs and interests.
-As well, the Student Senate seeks to stimulate school spirit and participation within the student body through facilitating student events, and supporting student run clubs, such as Rooted Worship, HotSpot, Coffeehouse, Common Ground and more.
+The Student Senate also seeks to stimulate school spirit and participation within the student body by facilitating student events, and supporting student run clubs such as Rooted Worship, Worship Nights, Coffeehouse, Common Ground and more.
 Senate also works to ensure that any student concerns are heard and appropriate action is taken.
-Furthermore, projects providing students with extra resources, such as the Bike Library, are started by members of the Senate.
+Furthermore, projects providing students with extra resources such as the Bike Library.

 Why is it important to have a Student Senate?